charliewilliams/Larkhall-site/content/labs/_index.md

 Alongside performances, I frequently run **"Intro to Creative Coding"** and **"Creating Live Visuals for Music Performance"** workshops where young people and adults can have a first taste of using free software to create live reactive visuals, without having to write a line of code.

+**Workshop Format 1**

+_This format is suitable for anyone comfortable with basic computer skills, i.e. opening and saving files, typing, and using a mouse/trackpad._
+- Students work in pairs, using one laptop for each pair of participants.
+- The workshop is very hands-on and participatory, with plenty of scope for questions and safe trial-and-error.
+- In the main part of the workshop, we build an audio-reactive animated multifaceted shape with dynamic lighting and movement.
+- In the closing period, participants can work independently, ask questions, and get help on specific ideas they want to implement.
+- Sometimes this leads to more group discussion of a topic of interest to the group.
+- Participants can export a video file of their own personal creation to email to themselves, and can also take a copy of their project file to continue working on at home.
+- They leave with a list of resources for further exploration.

+**Workshop Format 2**

+_An alternate version of the workshop for younger participants, SEND students, or anyone else interested in creating collaboratively.
+Computer skills are not required.
+Please get in touch to discuss your prospective audience's specific needs._

+- As a group, we walk through creating the same scene as above.
+The instructor uses the software, explaining what's happening and soliciting ideas and feedback from the participants.
+- Participants make suggestions about how the shape should look and move, colour and placement of lights, how the scene should react to audio.
+- Volunteers can sing, clap or make noise and see the scene react to their sound.
+- The end result is available as an image, video file and project file for participants who want to work with it further at home or share with friends.

+**Philosophy**

 These workshops take a hands-on, dive-right-in approach to creative coding.
 From the very beginning, participants learn by doing, making [simple, visual, interactive scenes](https://www.youtube.com/watch?v=8PYaiNqd9DI) right away.
 Using the same [software](https://derivative.ca/) I use for my own live visuals, you'll make things spin, glow, warp, and sparkle as you learn about rendering, lighting, textures and more.

-_The workshop is suitable for anyone comfortable with basic computer skills, i.e. opening and saving files, typing, and using a mouse/trackpad._

-_An alternate version of the workshop is available for SEND students in which we create collaboratively and computer skills are not required.
-Please get in touch to discuss your students' specific needs._

-**What is it?**
-- This cross-disciplinary digital-making workshop takes a hands-on approach, diving in to creating live animations with shapes that spin, warp and pulse in response to music and sound.
-Working with a node-based programming environment, students build a network of operators to achieve their vision without writing a line of code.
-Working in pairs, students take turns creating or actively observing in order to maximise focus and learning.

-**Who’s teaching it?**
+**Workshop Leader**

-- Charlie Hooper-Williams is an award-winning composer, pianist and one of the software developers of the global top-10 app Shazam.
+Charlie Hooper-Williams is an award-winning composer, pianist and one of the software developers of the global top-10 app Shazam.
 His performances as Larkhall combine piano with live-generated reactive visuals, posing the question: **What if you could see music?** Having